Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 N.C.
 Gen. Stat. § 14-280.3

-Interference with Manned Aircraft by UAS
+Interference with Manned Aircraft by Unmanned Aircraft System

 Makes it a Class H felony for any person to willfully damage, disrupt the operation of, or otherwise interfere with a manned aircraft through use of a UAS while the manned aircraft is taking off, landing, in flight, or otherwise in motion.
-This applies to medevac helicopters, wildfire-suppression aircraft, news helicopters, and any other manned aircraft.

 View source